Definition: Defining the Meaning of Adaptive Skiing

 Using the best adaptive equipment and teaching techniques available, private one-on-one instruction in adaptive skiing and snowboarding maximizes each participant's potential for success.
 Mono-skis, bi-skis and outriggers allow beginners to quickly feel the freedom of gliding down the mountain while those with more skill and determination take on the advanced slopes.

-Facts: Adaptive Skiing History
+Quick Facts: Adaptive Skiing History

 Skiing as a sport for people with disabilities traces its origins back to the Second World War, which produced large numbers of wounded soldiers.
 In Germany, Franz Wendel, an amputee who had lost a leg, successfully attached a pair of crutches to short skis.
 Sepp "Peppi" Zwicknagel, an Austrian veteran who had lost both his legs to a hand grenade, taught himself to ski and eventually became a ski instructor at Kitzbuhel, founded a division of the Austrian Ski Association for handicapped skiers.